kmhess/SoFiA-image-pipeline/README.md

 In addition we are aware of the following issues:
 * Saving figures with .ps or .eps format has issues with transparency and background colors appearing black.
 * `download_usr_fig` can download full color images from PanSTARRS and DECaLS, but these can not yet be read as user supplied input to `sofia_image_pipeline`.
-* WISE images, PanSTARRS and DECaLS cannot (yet) be plotted with Galactic coordinates.
+* WISE images, PanSTARRS, DECaLS, and DECaPS cannot (yet?) be plotted with Galactic coordinates.
 * The mask (red line) on pv-diagram plots may not be perfectly aligned from left-to-right.
 Please use this line only as a rough indication of the mask position.
 Refer to actual data for the truth.
 Any suggestions for how to improve this are welcome.
 * For data with channels that are not uniform in width (e.g. `SPECSYS = FELO-OPT`), SIP's conversion to km/s is off compared to SoFiA-2's: the programs use formula from [here](https://www.astro.rug.nl/software/kapteyn/spectralbackground.html#aips-axis-type-felo) or use wcslib to do the conversion, respectively.
 We haven't tracked down the discrepancy.
 To the best of our knowledge, only relatively old radio data observing nearby galaxies, might be in this `FELO` format.
 * No exceptions are caught for `socket.timeout` during downloads (seen for `-s panstarrs` when image requested was 20.5 arcmin).
 We've noticed that simply rerunning the request at a later time has solved the issue.